 What is The Wall?

-The Wall is a National Landmark of hope, made up of 1 million bricks, with each brick linked to an answered prayer.
+The Wall is a National Landmark of hope made up of 1 million bricks, with each brick linked to an answered prayer.
 The purpose of The Wall is to remind the generations to come of God’s goodness and how He has answered prayer in the past.

-The Wall is based on the principle of being an ‘Again Believer’ - if Jesus can do it once, He can do it again.
-Each brick will represent an answered prayer where somebody has prayed to Jesus in a storm of their life and He has answered.
+Each brick will represent an answered prayer where somebody has prayed to God in a storm of their life and He has answered.
 The Wall aims to give people hope as they will be able to connect with people in similar situations and see how they turned to prayer and found an answer.

 When will The Wall be built?

 We will begin the physical construction of The Wall in 2020, aiming to complete in late 2021.

 Will there be a visitor centre?

 Yes, on site there will be a visitor centre for the public to engage with, within which there will be a 24/7 prayer room.
-Furthermore, there will be an exhibition which will describe what the Bible says about prayer.
+Furthermore, there will be an exhibition which will describe what Christians and other faiths believe about prayer and Jesus.
 The exhibition will link to the educational curriculum which schools and colleges can visit to complement their student’s learning.

 Will the answered prayers be inscribed on the bricks?

-No, but each brick will represent a specific answered prayer by Jesus.
+No, but each brick will represent a specific answered prayer.
 Visitors will be able to place their phone against a brick and an app will reveal the prayer associated with that brick through text, audio or video.